 Therefore reaching Hungary, and in particular Budapest the capital, is now easy and economical.
 Many European capitals and even other secondary cities offer direct services to Budapest, either national airlines or other low cost airlines such as Ryanair, Easyjet, Eurowings to mention a few.

 If coming further away, there are no direct services between Hungary and the USA or Asia, however thanks to the growing Middle East airlines it's now possible to connect to Budapest with one stop when travelling east or connect from a larger European hub airport when travelling from the west.

 As mentioned, Hungary benefits with very good connections by rail and road.
-If you are travelling within the area and visiting neighbouring countries coming direct by train is possible from Zurich, Munich, Vienna, Berlin, Hamburg and Ljubljana.
-Eurolines also offers good connections when travelling by coach.
+If you are travelling within the area and visiting neighboring countries coming direct by train is possible from Zurich, Munich, Vienna, Berlin, Hamburg and Ljubljana.
+You can find more information with Trainline, a dedicated website with rail and coach connections.
+In addition, Eurolines also offers good connections when travelling by coach.